-It’s nothing new to hear that sitting all day is awful for your health, but we’re here to look at how bad it REALLY is.
-Millions of people do it all day, every day, so it can’t be that bad after all, right?
-Well… actually, it's rather dire.
+It’s nothing new to hear that sitting all day is awful for your health, but we’re here to look at how bad it really is.
+Millions of people do it every day, so it can’t be that bad after all, right?
+Well… actually, it’s rather dire.
 There are a lot of reasons people like to fire off, but when you look at some of the more serious of those, things do get a little scary.

 Weight Management Decreases

 Another example of how sitting down for long periods of time is how bad it can be for your heart health too.
 Exercise is one of the best things that you could ever do for the good of your health, both in the long and the short term.
-When you sit for most of the day, that becomes negated on a much larger scale than it usually would.
+However, when you sit for most of the day, that becomes negated on a much larger scale than it usually would.

 As a result, heart health is one of the most vital things to take a hit.
 Blood pressure becomes harder to manage, resting heart rate rises, and we generally become more and more unfit.
 This is made worse when combined with the weight management issues that come with sitting too.
 It’s a domino effect.

-Risk of Disease Rises
+Risk of Illness Rises

-If heart health wasn't bad enough, your risk of other diseases also rises from sitting down more than you should.
-According to the NHS; "Studies have linked being inactive with being overweight and obese, type 2 diabetes, some types of cancer, and early death.”
+If heart health wasn’t bad enough, your risk of other diseases also rises from sitting down more than you should.
+According to the NHS, “Studies have linked being inactive with being overweight and obese, type 2 diabetes, some types of cancer, and early death.”
 That does not bode well for us spending too much time seated.

 Moving more has a range of effects that help us physically and mentally, and when these aren’t utilised, it’s bound to have serious impacts.
 This isn’t including the risks of heart disease that come about either since that falls under heart health.

 The last awful impact sitting has on your health (that we’ll look at anyway) is how badly it affects your posture.
 Although significantly less life-threatening than the other points we have looked at, too much sitting down, as you may already know, is not a good thing for your posture or your spinal health.